efonsecab/PTI.Microservices.Library/README.md

 The library is designed so that you can use your own Azure Resources, by setting your own configuration.

-Install The Following Packages PTI.Microservices.Library https://www.nuget.org/packages/PTI.Microservices.Library/
+Install The Following Packages.

+1. PTI.Microservices.Library
+https://www.nuget.org/packages/PTI.Microservices.Library/
-PTI.Microservices.Library.Models
+2. PTI.Microservices.Library.Models
 https://www.nuget.org/packages/PTI.Microservices.Library.Models

 ## How To Use The Package